 - 1. Grayson College controls all aspects of its education programs as related to the college dual credit / concurrent course.
 Each college dual credit / concurrent course for which academic credit is awarded must be approved by the appropriate Grayson College faculty and administration.
 In coordination with the District, Grayson College will recruit faculty who demonstrate the ability to deliver college-level course content with high quality and effectiveness.
-All faculty (including embedded faculty) will be supervised and evaluated by the appropriate Grayson College Department Chair/Health Science Program Director, the appropriate dean, and the Vice President of Instruction to ensure compliance with all SACSCOC guidelines for faculty credentialing.
+All faculty (including embedded high school faculty) will be supervised and evaluated by the appropriate Grayson College Department Chair / Health Science Program Director, the appropriate dean, and the Vice President of Instruction to ensure compliance with all Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) guidelines for faculty credentialing.
 Grayson College shall oversee content and delivery of all dual credit / concurrent courses and shall manage performance of faculty (i.e., provide feedback and improvement plans).
-If warranted, Grayson College shall investigate student complaints regarding the dual credit / concurrent course or its instructor pursuant to Grayson College policies and procedures. - 2.
+If warranted, Grayson College shall investigate student complaints regarding the dual credit / concurrent course or its instructor pursuant to Grayson College policies and procedures such as FLD (LOCAL). - 2.
 In order to serve as an instructor of record at Grayson College, instructors of transfer courses offered for dual credit / concurrent must have completed at least 18 graduate hours in the teaching discipline and hold at least a master's degree.
 Final determination of credentialing to meet SACSCOC standards and Grayson College requirements is with the Vice President of Instruction. - 3.
 In order to serve as an instructor of record at Grayson College, instructors of career and technology courses for dual credit / concurrent must have a minimum of a bachelor's degree in the teaching discipline or an associate's degree and demonstrated competencies in the teaching discipline.
 Final determination of credentialing to meet SACSCOC standards and Grayson College requirements is with the Vice President of Instruction. - 4.
-The Grayson College Department Chair/Health Science Program Director of the program area is the official college contact regarding instructional content for college courses taught for dual credit / concurrent.
-All course content, learning outcomes, and instructional objectives will be consistent with courses taught on the Grayson College campuses. - 5.
+The Grayson College Department Chair / Health Science Program Director of the program / discipline area is the official college contact regarding instructional content for college courses taught for dual credit / concurrent.
+All course content, learning outcomes, and instructional objectives will be consistent with courses taught on the Grayson College campuses, including face to face, hybrid, and online. - 5.
 Faculty teaching college courses for dual credit / concurrent are expected to meet the following: - a.
-Teach assigned classes according to Grayson College approved course syllabi and learning outcomes associated with the course. - b.
-Provide each student with a syllabus/class outline that explains the expectations of the instructor, learning outcomes, attendance expectations, and other information needed by the student.
+Teach assigned classes according to Grayson College approved course syllabi, learning materials textbooks, and learning outcomes associated with the course. - b.
+Provide each student with a syllabus / class outline that explains the expectations of the instructor, learning outcomes, attendance expectations, and other information needed by the student.
 (Examples: required class materials, outside assignments, course prerequisites, etc.)